cirosantilli/algorithm-cheat/beauty.md

 -   Combinatorial optimization and satisfiability:

     -   Knapsack.
+Tons of variants at: <http://en.wikipedia.org/wiki/List_of_knapsack_problems>

     -   [Coin problem](http://en.wikipedia.org/wiki/Coin_problem).

         A monetary system has 3 types of coins: 3, 5 and 7.
 What is the largest ammount that cannot be attained?

         NP-complete in the number of types of coins.
+For a fixed number of coins, polynomial.

+        For 2 coins, has an explicit formula.

     -   [Change making problem](http://en.wikipedia.org/wiki/Change-making_problem).